Skip to main content

 • The service (closed captions for public TV use a 32 CPL limit).

-• The industry requirements (Some industries need 17 CPS).
+• The industry requirements (some industries need 17 CPS).

-Moreover, the content of your video may necessitate a more flexible CPL and/or CPS.
-For example, if speakers are talking at a fast pace, it can prove very challenging to retain a CPS of 20.
-Sometimes even 25 is difficult to achieve.
+The content of your video can also play a role.
+If speakers are talking at a fast pace, keeping a CPS of 20 can be very challenging β€” sometimes even 25 is difficult to achieve.

-While our standard Happy Scribe guidelines apply 42 CPL and 20 CPS, your own requirements may differ.
-We recommend to use Style Guides to specify your wishes for your content.
+While HappyScribe's standard guidelines apply 42 CPL and 20 CPS, your own requirements may differ.
+We recommend using Style Guides to specify your preferences for your content.

-What counts as a 'character'?
+What counts as a character?

-A character is any single text you type in your caption.
-So any letter, number or symbol you use in your caption will be counted as a character.
+A character is any single unit of text you type in your caption β€” any letter, number, or symbol counts.

 Does that include spaces?

-This means we believe that your caption is readable for your viewers.
-Nice work!
+Good news β€” grey means your caption is readable for your viewers.

 Did this answer your question?